dama-lab/multi-atlas-segmentation/README.md

      (`$HOME` represent your home directory, which is located at `/home/YourUserName/`).

     - After setting up the system variables, refresh your bash environment by simply type `bash` in the terminal, or open a new termina, or logout/login again.
-Type the following two command in the refreshed terminal to check whether the `NiftyReg` and `NiftySeg` has been installed and loaded successfully in the correct location:
+Type the following two command in the refreshed terminal to check whether the `NiftyReg` and `NiftySeg` has been installed and loaded successfully in the correct locations:

          `which reg_resample`

          `which seg_LabFusion`

-- After the above "installation" procedure.
-Now you're ready to use the script.
+- If correct installation location is given with the two command above, now you're ready to use the `MASHelperFunctions.sh` script.
 The bash script is compatible with Linux/Windows/Mac system.

 **Usage**